- European Youth Week 2015

-On 29th April, the European Parliament carried out Commissioner for Employment, Socialready this year.
-This will “increase by up to 30 times the pre-financing Member States receive” and allow them “to speed up their efforts to get young people into jobs, apprenticeships, traineeships or continued education”,she says, as youth employment is one of the Commission’s priority.
+On 29th April, the European Parliament carried out Commissioner for Employment, Social affairs, Skills and Labour mobility Marianne Thyssen’s proposal to make 1 billion euro available for youth employment already this year.
+This will “increase by up to 30 times the pre-financing Member States receive” and allow them to “speed up their efforts to get young people into jobs, apprenticeships, traineeships or continued education”, she says, as youth employment is one of the Commission’s priority.

 - Youth in the Post-2015 Agenda

 “Be a global citizen.
 Act with passion and compassion.
 Help us make this world safer and more sustainable today and for the generations that will follow us”.
 With these words UN Secretary General, Ban Ki-Moon addressed young people at “Our World, our Dignity, our Future: the post-2015 Agenda and the Role of Youth” event organised by the European Commission and the United Nations (Brussels, 27th May 2015).

 He emphasized the role of young people as “the torch-bearers” in shaping the new Sustainable Development Goals.
 He urged them to keep their ambitions high and raise their voices to ensure that their governments remain accountable.
 The European Youth Forum was part of the panel of international youth representatives.

 The year 2015 also marks the 20th anniversary of the World Programme of Action for Youth, one of the most important internationally agreed paths to a better future young people deserve.
 Secretary General, Ban Ki-moon, called on governments to enhance their efforts to implement the Action plan, and to respond to the needs, aspirations and demands of young people.